- Emergency Consultation Services

 Additionally, an officer or employee who received total compensation in 2019 exceeding $3,000,000 may not receive compensation greater than $2,000,000, plus 50 percent of the amount greater than $3,000,000 received in 2019.

 For qualifying individuals adversely affected by COVID-19, the CARES Act makes it easier—and less financially burdensome—to access early distributions or loans from their retirement funds.
 A qualifying individual includes:

-- Who experiences adverse financial consequences as a result of being quarantined, furloughed, laid off, or having work hours reduced, or being unable to work due to lack of childcare.
+Who experiences adverse financial consequences as a result of being quarantined, furloughed, laid off, or having work hours reduced,

 Qualifying individuals may then:

 Withdraw up to $100,000, without an early withdrawal (10%) penalty, from an IRA or 401k, and income taxes on the withdrawn amount can be avoided if it is repaid within 3 years; or